-January 1 is the statutory appraisal date for establishing market value of properties in Texas, unless otherwise specified by law.
-Based on a typical, annual tax calendar, reappraisal activities generally around August 1 or when the majority of property appeals from the previous year are completed.
+January 1 is the normal statutory appraisal date for establishing market value of properties in Texas, unless otherwise specified by law.
+Based on a typical, annual tax calendar, reappraisal activities generally begin around August 1 or when the majority of property appeals are completed and according to the reappraisal plan.

-A proposed calendar of key events for the 2021-2022 Reappraisal has been prepared and is included in Appendix A at the end of this report.
+A proposed calendar of key events for the 2023-2024 Reappraisal has been prepared and is included in Appendix A at the end of this report.